 Electrical Water Pageant

-The Electrical Water Pageant is a nightly display that makes its circuit around Seven Seas Lagoon and Bay Lake for the Magic Kingdom area resorts.
+The Electrical Water Pageant is a charming 15-minute display that makes its circuit around Seven Seas Lagoon and Bay Lake for the Magic Kingdom area resorts each night.

 The pageant consists of two strings of seven barges, each carrying a 25-foot-tall screen of lights.
 The pageant features King Triton and creatures from under the sea — turtles, whales, seahorses, even a sea monster! — in an aquatic parade set to Disney music (including “Under the Sea,” and the crocodile’s theme song from the film Peter Pan) along with other tunes.

-Although the pageant generally follows the schedule below, check with Guest Relations or Lobby Concierge at your resort for times during your stay.
-Inclement weather can cause cancellation of the pageant.
+The Disney World calendar lists the showtime as a range from 8:35 PM to 10:05 PM.
+Although the pageant generally follows the schedule, you can check with Guest Relations or the Lobby Concierge at your resort for times during your stay.
+Inclement weather can cause the pageant to be delayed or canceled.

 hours)